f1tenth/f1tenth_doc/getting_started/software_setup/software_advance.rst

 ===================
 The following two sections are optional.

-* :ref:`Wireless Hot Spot on the NVIDIA Jetson NX <jetson_wireless>` is relevant if you want to test on larger tracks and need to have a direct connection to your vehicle.
+* :ref:`Wireless Hot Spot on the NVIDIA Jetson <jetson_wireless>` is relevant if you want to test on larger tracks and need to have a direct connection to your vehicle.
-* :ref:`VNC Server on the NVIDIA Jetson NX <jetson_wireless>` is useful if you're running mapping and localization algorithms, you’ll need to see RViz and use its tools for some applications.
+* :ref:`VNC Server on the NVIDIA Jetson <jetson_wireless>` is useful if you're running mapping and localization algorithms, you'll need to see RViz and use its tools for some applications.

  .. _jetson_wireless:

-Wireless Hot Spot on the NVIDIA Jetson NX
+Wireless Hot Spot on the NVIDIA Jetson
 -----------------------------------------
 **Equipment Used:**
 	* Fully built RoboRacer vehicle